 When applied to things and persons, the basic idea of holy is not moral purity but relationship.
 To call a thing or a person holy is to say that they belong to God, are used in His service or dedicated to Him, or in some special way are His property.
 Nothing, except for God, is holy of itself or by nature.
 It becomes holy by being dedicated to God and His service.

 It is God’s holiness that sets Him apart from everything else, and it is our holiness that sets us apart and makes us distinctive from the world.
 This word sums up every obligation of Christian living and every demand made upon us by the Lord.

-then, holiness means belonging to God and becoming like the God to Whom we
+For the Christian, then, holiness means belonging to God and becoming like the God to Whom we belong.